 How does Ashwicken Church of England Primary School develop healthy children?

-Through its PSCHE teaching using a scheme called Jigsaw.
+Teaching PSHE using a scheme called Jigsaw

 Using Jigsaw enables our school to cover topics that help to promote healthy living by delivering high quality learning in areas such as: